 ‘I could, but not until I’ve thought about it.’

 Emotion surfaced like a bubble and she knew exactly what needed to happen next.

 In the hall, she wrenched the trolley out, pulling it into the back yard.
 She jumped on the wheels, bent the frame, ripped the red tartan plastic from the metal.
-When she knew it was damaged beyond repair, she managed to look up, her body heaving.

 Dad and the boys, back from the match, watched in disbelief.